 If you want to arrange direct debit authorisation to pay for gaming machine tax, use this Direct debit request form (PDF, 164KB).

-Contact Revenue NSW, for any questions about paying or collecting tax, and alternate payment arrangements.
-Call 1300 139 817 or 02 9689 6200 if you are calling from out of state.
+Contact Revenue NSW, on 1300 139 817 for any questions about paying or collecting tax, and alternate payment arrangements.

 If you have a question about the assessment of your gaming machine tax, call the DMS Help Desk on 1800 307 551, Monday to Friday, 8.30am to 5.30pm.Visit the